Shreesanyog/EasyLinks/README.md

 # EasyLinks

 **EasyLinks** is a powerful, easy-to-use URL shortener tool that allows you to instantly shorten long URLs into custom links.
 It’s perfect for anyone who wants to make their URLs more shareable.
-Whether you’re looking to shorten links for marketing, social media, or personal use, EasyLinks is the perfect solution.
+Whether you’re looking to shorten links for marketing, social media or personal use, EasyLinks is the perfect solution.